The 7 Best Infrared Grills for 2023

 Con’s of infrared cooking:

-- Burns Easily – As you can imagine, such intense heat can end up burning your food if you don’t watch it carefully.
-Some meats like fish may be too delicate for most infrared burners.
+• Burns Easily – As you can imagine, such intense heat can end up burning your food if you don’t watch it carefully.
+When testing the Schwank we found we couldn’t use sweet rubs or marinades as the sugar would burn.

 The best infrared grills are designed to take advantage of the pros while minimalizing the negatives